 Department of transportation safety code (DOT)

+This section is an assurance proving that your tire complies with all safety requirements for on-road use of the Department of Transportation.
+Tires having no DOT designation should not be legally driven in the US.
+The letters immerge after “DOT”(4B in the example), called the plant code, identify the tire’s maker and site of creation.
+After that, you will see the two characters (08 in the example), indicating the tire size in a manufacturer’s internal code.
+The next four characters (4DHR in the example) are also determined by the producer, showing brand characteristics of the tire.
 The last four numbers (2910 in the example) give you information about produced date of your tire.
 The first two numbers are the manufactured week, while the others stand for manufactured year.
 For example, 2910 means the 29th week in the year 2010.
 By this way, it is easy to recognize when your tire was made.

-The Uniform Quality Grading (UTQG), organized by the National Highway Safety Administration (NHTSA), is a way of tire classification.
+The Uniform Tire Quality Grading (UTQG) was established by the National Highway Traffic Safety Administration (NHTSA) to test tires following government prescribed test methods and then grade each tire on three main components: The Uniform Quality Grading (UTQG), organized by the National Highway Safety Administration (NHTSA), is a way of tire classification.
 According to UTQG, there are three core components: